brrianalexis/flask-rest-api/README.md

 # flask-rest-api
-REST API using Flask, SQLAlchemy and Marshmallow
+REST API using Flask, SQL Alchemy and Marshmallow